shaposhnikoff/my_medium_articles_starred/learning-ansible-with-centos-7-linux-12461043fd02.md

     home: /root
     pwd: /home/lnxcfg

+Ansible’s line-in-file and multi-line-in-file are very powerful and enables the ability to add text, replace text, and work with files.

+The below Playbook configLineInFile.yml adds an entry into the /etc/hosts file.
+Notice Ansible variables are defined in the *vars *section of the Playbook then interpolated between the {{ and }} tags.
+Variable concatenation is easy as shown here: hosts_var: “{{ ansible_default_ipv4.address }} {{ ansible_fqdn }} {{ ansible_hostname }} “.
+Also notice the use of Ansible Facts with ansible_default_ipv4.address, ansible_fqdn, and ansible_hostname.
+These are just some of the predefined Ansible Facts about a client.

+    ---
+    # configLineInFile.yml
+    # modify a line in a file
+    - name: Configure line in file
+      hosts: my_hosts
+      remote_user: lnxcfg
+      become: true
+      become_method: sudo
+      become_user: root

+      vars:

+        hosts_var: "{{ ansible_default_ipv4.address }} {{ ansible_fqdn }} {{ ansible_hostname }} "

+      tasks:

+        - name: Configure line in a file
+          lineinfile:
+            path: /etc/hosts
+            line: "{{ hosts_var }}"
+            state: present

+Below is an example of using multi-line-in-file which adds a block of text to a file.

+    ---
+    # configMultiLineInFile.yml
+    # modify a multi line in a file
+    - name: Configure multi line in file
+      hosts: my_hosts
+      remote_user: lnxcfg
+      become: true
+      become_method: sudo
+      become_user: root

+      tasks:

+        - name: configure /etc/ssh/sshd_config
+          blockinfile:
+            path: /etc/ssh/sshd_config
+            block: |
+               Match User lnxcfg
+                 PasswordAuthentication no
+                 AuthenticationMethods publickey
+          notify: restart sshd

+      handlers:
+        - name: restart sshd
+          service:
+            name: sshd
+            state: restarted

 The following Playbook creates a partition, LVM logical volume, directory, mounts the directory, and even adds to the /etc/fstab.
-Notice Ansible variables are defined in the *vars *section of the Playbook then interpolated between the {{ and }} tags.
+Again notice Ansible variables are defined in the *vars *section of the Playbook then interpolated between the {{ and }} tags.
 Variable concatenation with a string is easy as shown here: “/dev/{{ volumeGroup }}/{{ logicalVolume }}”.

     ---
     # createPartitionAndLVM.yml